Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 1. Open Postmaster Tools.
 Check Domain Reputation per domain.
 Should be High.
 If any dropped to Medium, identify the campaign that ran in the past 7 days that caused it.

 3. In your sending tool, check reply rate per campaign.
-Below 1%?
+Under 1%?
 Either copy or list is the problem.

 4. In ColdRelay's dashboard, check bounce rate.
 Above 1.5%?
 Pause and verify list source.

 5. Skim open rate trend per campaign.
-Drift downward over weeks (not single-campaign noise) signals reputation slipping — connects back to #1.
+Drift downward over weeks (not single-campaign noise) signals reputation slipping — connects back to step 1.

 Open rate is the trailing indicator.
-Spam rate, domain reputation, and bounce rate are the leading indicators.
+Spam rate, domain reputation, bounce rate, and inbox placement are the leading indicators.
 Watch the leading ones.

 FAQ